Wise Decisions

 Creating Space Between Impulse and Action

-Rollo May wrote, “freedom is the capacity to pause in the face of stimuli from many directions at once and, in this pause, to throw one’s weight toward this response rather than that one” (2012, p.
+“Freedom is the capacity to pause in the face of stimuli from many directions at once and, in this pause, to throw one’s weight toward this response rather than that one” (May, 1981, p.
 54).

 Evolution has compassionately introduced a buffer between the environment, inner urges and our responding behavior.
 Consciousness enables those, who effectively call upon it, the power to disengage from blind driving forces and introduce a collection of helpful knowledge, conveniently stored in memory.